ashutoshpmv/ashutoshpmv/README.md

 - 🤝 I’m open to helping with **Python, ML/DL Projects**
 - 💬 Ask me about **Neural Networks, CNNs, Flask apps**
 - 📫 Reach me at: **ashutoshpmv@example.com**  <!-- Replace with your real email -->
-- ⚡ Fun fact: *I’m an engineering student studying for medical entrance 😄*

 ---